 - Robot: I'd like to inform you that you just ate poisonous blowfish.
 An ambulance is on its way, but you're pretty much screwed.(people at the table stare in horror)Robot: But on the bright side, Bud Light!(everyone is happy again)

 - Negima!? has the frog Motsu, who will always say "in a good way" at the end of everything, often times very bad news.
 Often times it sounds something like "You'll be turned into an ermine.
 In a good way."

 - YuYu Hakusho's Botan is a Grim Reaper, and in the beginning of the series at least does everything related to her job in a very friendly and cheerful way.
 Yusuke lampshades this as being a very poor way to tell people they're dead.

-Lucky Star had Anime Tenchou apologize to a customer at the Comiket how their booth is out of limited merchandise.
-It's not so much as what he said as to how he said it.
+- Lucky Star has Anime Tenchou apologize to a customer at Comiket how their booth is out of limited merchandise.
+It's not so much as what he says as to how he says it.

 "I'M TERRIBLY SORRY, SIR.
 UNFORTUNATELY, OUR LIMITED GOODS HAVE ALREADY SOLD OUT!" (smoke comes out of his eyes)

 - In Dragon Ball Z, one of ways Krillin thinks of breaking the news of Goku's death to Chi-Chi is akin to this trope, simply coming out with the truth, then adding that, since he can easily be brought back with the Dragon Balls, it's not really that big a deal.